 Parks says the most rewarding part about teaching art so far has been seeing growth within her students as well as seeing them realize that growth.
 Last year Parks submitted some of her students’ artwork to the Tamarack in Beckley, West Virginia for a juried exhibit.
 Five of her students’ pieces were accepted.
 She then took these students to the exhibit to see their work on display.
 She says this was a very special moment, considering most of her students had never been to an art museum before, nevertheless heard of the Tamarack.
 “They felt the energy of accomplishments as well as seeing their work displayed with other artists.
 It was a wonderful feeling for them,” said Parks.

-Parks said there are so many opportunities at Bluefield College.
-While a student at BC, Parks was a work-study in the admissions office, the art department, and in the financial aid office.“The employees were so good to me.
+Parks said there are so many opportunities at Bluefield University.
+While a student at BU, Parks was a work-study in the admissions office, the art department, and in the financial aid office.“The employees were so good to me.
 I will never forget their kindness.”

 Parks even participated in community service through grants and was able to “be an artist” on two other occasions.
 She painted local murals and participated in an Appalachian Trail exploration through art by producing a series of work to be exhibited.